Available in VPC

 Enabling the Ranger plugin

 The plugins you can enable depend on the services installed in your cluster.
-(Default: plugins disabled; enabled when Kerberos authentication is configured in version 2.3 or higher)
+(Default: Plugins disabled; enabled when Kerberos authentication is configured in version 2.3 or higher)

 To manage the security policy with Ranger, you must change the plugin status to ON.
 You can enable plugins for HDFS, Hive, YARN, and other services.